SiaH319/king-domino/README.md

 - Generate code from the domain model and commit the code to your group’s repository in the GitHub organization of the course (https://github.com/McGill-ECSE223-Winter2020/).

+The domain model of our Kingdomino application can be found [here](https://github.com/McGill-ECSE223-Winter2020/ecse223-group-project-04/wiki/Domain-Model)